wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

 Trigger a few audit events
 --------------------------

 #.
-Dropping from `root` back to the unpriviledged user, run a ping.
+Dropping from `root` back to the unprivileged user, run a ping.

     .. code-block:: console